oracle/nosql-python-sdk/docs/tables.rst

     # in this path the table name is required, as there is no DDL statement
     request = TableRequest().set_table_name('users')
-    request.set_tableLimits( TableLimits(40, 10, 5))
+    request.set_table_limits(TableLimits(40, 10, 5))
     result = handle.table_request(request)

-    # table_request is asynchronous, so wait for the operation to complete
+    # table_request is asynchronous, so wait for the operation to complete, wait
-    # wait for 40 seconds, polling every 3 seconds
+    # for 40 seconds, polling every 3 seconds
     result.wait_for_completion(handle, 40000, 3000)